martinfleis/evolution-gean/README.md

 # Evolution of urban patterns: urban morphology as an open reproducible data science

+This repository contains complete reproducible workflow for a research paper "*Evolution of urban patterns: urban morphology as an open reproducible data science*".

+> Fleischmann M, Feliciotti A and Kerr W (2021) Evolution of urban patterns: urban morphology as an open reproducible data science.
+Geographical Analysis.
+DOI: 10.1111/gean.12302.

 Martin Fleischmann<sup>1</sup>, Alessandra Feliciotti<sup>2</sup>, William Kerr<sup>3</sup>

 1 Research Associate,  Department of Geography and Planning, University of Liverpool, m.fleischmann@liverpool.ac.uk.